ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 Higher rates (e.g. DShot600 and DShot1200) are more susceptible to noise but have the advantage that they tie up the allocated DMA channel for less time which can be beneficial on flight controllers with a lot of DMA sharing.

-If :ref:`Bi-directional DShot <bidir-dshot>` will be used DShot300 and DShot600 are preferred because this feature requires a longer pulse width as it has to wait for the response from the ESC before it can send another pulse.
+If :ref:`Bi-directional DShot <bidir-dshot>` will be used, DShot300 and DShot600 are preferred, because this feature requires a longer pulse width as it has to wait for the response from the ESC before it can send another pulse.
 Bi-directional DShot does not share DMA channels and so there is no impact on other peripherals.
 Bi-directional DShot is only supported on BLHeli32 ESCs

 Configure the Servo Functions
 =============================